 TRUCK LOADING RACK BACKGROUND

 The Truck Loading Rack and support area is a fuels transfer station for the active refinery.
-In the past, a number of hydrocarbon spills have occurred:
+Previous ownership experienced certain hydrocarbon releases:

 1995 – petroleum release from loading rack.